St0wy/old-blog/src/content/blog/opengl-scene.md

 ## Conclusion

 I'm really proud of what I've done.
-Computer graphics is the domain where I want to work and this module was the one I waited for the most.
+Computer graphics is the domain where I want to work and this project taught me a lot.
 I think I put in a lot of work, and the final result shows it.

 That being said, there are still some things I could improve.